decretist/Dissertation/Chapter2/chapter2o.markdown

 presumably about the second recension describes Part I as "having been completed in one hundred distinctions."[4]

+The treatises seem to have started out short and tightly focused and only later to have coalesced into larger units: there is a first-recension *dictum* in Part II that makes reference to distinctions 19-20 specifically as the treatise of decretal letters (*tractatus decretalium epistolarum*).[5]

-The first treatise, on the sources of law (*tractatus de legibus*), corresponds to distinctions 1-20.
+The first treatise, on the sources of law (*tractatus de legibus*), corresponds to distinctions 1-20.[6]
 The second treatise, on the ecclesiastical hierarchy and clerical discipline, corresponds to distinctions 21-80.
-Gratian explicitly refers to this treatise at several other places in the *Decretum* using the title *tractatus ordinandorum*.[5]
+Gratian explicitly refers to this treatise at several other places in the *Decretum* using the title *tractatus ordinandorum*.[7]
 Gratian at D.81 d.a.c.1 indicates that the material corresponding to distinctions 81-101 is separate from, but in some sense supplemental to, the *tractatus ordinandorum*.